Infinity666/photon/docs/index.rst

    tools
    util

-If you just want to use Photon in your Scripts as a normal User you may especially be interested in the parts :ref:`photon` and :ref:`frontend`.
+If you just want to use Photon in your Scripts as a normal User you may especially be interested in the parts :ref:`photon` and :ref:`tools`.

 .. rubric:: I am lost: